 If you want the full Tre Cime di Lavaredo experience, with a magical sunset and sunrise surrounded by jagged mountain peaks, then you should book a night in one of the rifugi.

-Misurina is the closest village, located at the bottom of the road to Rifugio Auronzo and the trailhead.
+Misurina is the closest village, located at the bottom of the toll road to Rifugio Auronzo.
 You can even start your hike from here if you don’t want to pay the (rather exorbitant) toll and parking fee.

-Otherwise, Cortina d’Ampazzo or Dobbiaco/Toblach are larger towns within easy driving distance to the trailhead.
-Cortina is just over half an hour by car and Dobbiaco is about 40 minutes.
-Both have a wide range of accommodations and these are very manageable driving distances to still give you time for a good day of hiking.
+Cortina is just over half an hour by car, and Dobbiaco is about 40 minutes.
+Both have a wide range of accommodations, and these are very manageable driving distances to still give you time for a good day of hiking.

 BOOKING YOUR TRIP | If you book your trip via my links I will earn a small commission at no extra cost to you, which helps keep me on the road.
 Thanks for your support – Cat.